 Wednesday: Fairfax House & York Christmas Market

-After morning coffee at a historic York hotel, we have time at leisure to explore the city.
+Afterwards, we have time at leisure to explore the city.
 York’s story spans the centuries and there is plenty of evidence of this fascinating past, from the narrow medieval lanes known as the Shambles to the ancient city walls.
 There’s also an opportunity to do some Christmas shopping with York’s festive St Nicholas Market selling everything from local produce to traditional gifts and crafts.

 Thursday: Sion Hill Hall & Harrogate

 We travel to Sion Hill Hall where we are welcomed by the owner, Michael Mallaby, who gives us an exclusive private introduction to his wonderful Arts and Crafts home, opened just for us.
 Surrounded by charming gardens and parkland, this Edwardian house is of outstanding architectural merit, having been designed in 1913 by the renowned York architect Walter H. Brierley, known as the ‘Lutyens of the North’.
 It also houses the Mawer collection of furniture, porcelain, paintings and clocks plus more recent acquisitions made by the present owner.
-After our tour, we enjoy tea, coffee and biscuits served in the original Edwardian kitchens.
+After our tour, we enjoy tea, coffee and homemade biscuits served in the original Edwardian kitchens.

 The afternoon is spent in the elegant spa town of Harrogate, where notable sights include the Royal Pump Room and the Grade II listed Royal Hall.
 Don’t miss the attractive Montpellier Quarter with its pedestrianised streets lined with 19th-century buildings.